 Grade Expectations: The role of first-year grades in predicting the pursuit of STEM majors for first- and continuing-generation students.

-The Journal of Higher Education. ●
+The Journal of Higher Education ●

 Marissa E. Thompson